Chapter 2 : The Fool On the Hill

 Rolf leaned in over his shoulder.
 “Actually that is Stubby and the Kneazles.
 Stubby's first band.
 Right there is Conrad Bungard, the original drummer.
-His Mum made him quit the band just as they were getting famous, so he could finish his last year at school.
+His Mum made him quit the band so he could finish his last year at school, just as they were getting famous too.
 They replaced him with Phineas Bassett, and changed their name to the Hobgoblins.
 See?”
 He held up a different card.

 “Who are the other two?”

-“That is the bass player, Brock Howland, and that,” he pointed to a man in a bright pink jacket attempting to do cartwheels in the background, “is Barrett Conkling, the lead guitarist.”
+“That is the bass player, Brock Howland, and that,” he pointed to a man in a bright pink jacket attempting to do cartwheels in the background, “is Barrett Conkling, on lead guitar and strings.”

 Kanwal leaned over to look at the albums Rolf had left on the coffee table.
 “Do you mind?”

 “Not at all.”
-Rolf traded him the pail of cards for the albums.
+Rolf sat down with the pail of trading cards.

 “What was their music like?”

 Kanwal looked up, puzzled.
-“I thought it was illegal in Britain to enchant a Muggle object.”
+“Isn't it illegal in Britain to enchant a Muggle object?”